openai/gym/docs/environments.md

 ## osim-rl: Musculoskeletal Models in OpenSim

 A human musculoskeletal model and a physics-based simulation environment where you can synthesize physically and physiologically accurate motion.
-One of the enivironments built in this framework is a competition environment for a NIPS 2017 challenge.
+One of the environments built in this framework is a competition environment for a NIPS 2017 challenge.

 Learn more here: https://github.com/stanfordnmbl/osim-rl